NLeSC/guide/nlesc_specific/projects/project_planning.md

 - Don’t forget to include time for learning new essential skills.
 - Depending on how good you are at estimating time, it may be wise to double, triple, or even quintuple your initial time estimates to come to a more realistic number.
 - The question is not “how long does this take”, but “how long does this take you”.
 Look at comparable things you have done in the past, learn from it, and apply the lesson to your current time budget.
-- Operations uses 10-15% of hours off your budget as overhead, so you have less time than is listed on the proposal.
+- Management uses 10-15% of hours off your budget as overhead, so you have less time than is listed on the proposal.

 ### Get what you need